ietf-wg-cellar/matroska-specification/subtitles.md

 #### Storage of ARIB subtitles in Matroska Blocks

-Each Matroska Block consists of one or more ISDB Caption Data Groups as described in chapter 9 "Transmission of caption and superimpose" of [@!ARIB.STD-B24], volume 1, part 3.
+Each Matroska Block consists of a single synchronized PES data structure as described in chapter 5 "Independent PES transmission protocol" of [@!ARIB.STD-B24], volume 3, with a Synchronized_PES_data_byte block containing one or more ISDB Caption Data Groups as described in chapter 9 "Transmission of caption and superimpose" of [@!ARIB.STD-B24], volume 1, part 3.
 All of the Caption Statement Data Groups in a given Matroska Track **MUST** use the same language index.